 \subsection{Lid driven cavity}

+We evaluate the ability of the proposed scheme to handle solid wall boundary conditions by simulating a lid-driven cavity.
 The lid-driven cavity is a classic problem that can be challenging to simulate in the context of the SPH.
 It has been simulated by \cite{Adami2013}, \cite{huang_kernel_2019}, \cite{edac-sph:cf:2019} to note a few.
 A rectangular cavity with length 1 m which is filled with fluid is constrained by four walls.
-Top wall has a velocity of $U = 1 $m$\mathrm{s}^{-1}$.
-We simulate problem for both $Re=100$ and 1000.
+Top wall has a velocity of $U = 1 $ m\,s\textsuperscript{-1}.
 A unit density is assumed for the fluid.
 The speed of sound of the fluid particle is set to $c = 10 U_{max}$.
-We use the summation density to compute the density at each instant of the simulation.
+We use the summation density to compute the density.
 The viscosity of the fluid is set through the Reynolds number of the flow, $\nu = \frac{Re}{U}$.
+No artificial viscosity is used in the current problem.

+We first simulate the cavity problem with a Reynolds number of 100 with and without corrections.
+In \cref{fig:ldc:particle_plots_re100_compare} we can see that an unphysical void is produced when no corrections are employed.
+This is eliminated with the current scheme.

-No artificial viscosity is used in the current problem. \Cref{fig:ldc:uv_re100} and \cref{fig:ldc:uv_re1000} show the center-line velocities $u$ versus $y$ and $v$ versus $x$ for the Reynolds numbers 100 and 1000 respectively.
+We now study convergence of the method as we vary the resolution. \Cref{fig:ldc:uv_re100} and \cref{fig:ldc:uv_re1000} show the center-line velocities $u$ versus $y$ and $v$ versus $x$ for the Reynolds numbers 100 and 1000 respectively.
 For the $Re=100$ case we use three different resolutions of $50\times 50, 100 \times 100$ and $150 \times 150$.
 For the $Re=1000$ case, we use an initial $50 \times 50$, $100 \times 100$, and $200 \times 200$ grid of particles.
 These are compared against the results of \cite{ldc:ghia-1982}.
 As we can see that the current scheme is able to predict the velocity profiles well.